About Country Doctor Nutritional Center

-Early on in 1974, Dan witnessed the inability of modern medicine to provide real lasting solutions to his grandfathers Parkinson’s Disease.
-This failure prompted Dan’s father Sam to pursue a much less invasive approach to personal health in the family which lead him to becoming a master herbalist and Naturopathic Doctor.
-Later in 1983, we watched as my other grandfather succumbed to Liver failure in a VA hospital in Oregon.
-These experiences shaped Dan’s father’s pursuit even further into natural, safe, effective, non-invasive ways to handle chronic illness.
+Early on in 1974, Dan and his family witnessed the inability of modern medicine to provide real lasting solutions to his grandfather’s Parkinson’s Disease.
+This failure prompted Dan’s father Sam to pursue a much less invasive approach to personal health for his family, which lead him to becoming a master herbalist and Naturopathic Doctor.
+Later in 1983, Dan watched as his other grandfather succumbed to Liver failure in a VA hospital in Oregon.
+These experiences shaped Dan and his father’s pursuit even further into natural, safe, effective, non-invasive ways to handle chronic illness.

-Today, some 17 years later, Dan’s approach to guiding people along their personal wellness path is unparalleled, educating over 6000 office visits per year in the family practice in Cheyenne, WY.
+Today, some 19 years later, Dan’s approach to guiding people along their personal wellness path is unparalleled, seeing over 4000 office visits per year in the family practice in Cheyenne, WY.

-People travel from all over the country to have the Country Doctor Experience.
+People travel from all over the country to have the personalized Country Doctor Experience.

 Dan Young’s Philosophy of Wellness

 Have you ever met someone that always seems to feel good, look good, have lots of energy and never gets ill?
-They are for the most part up beat, happy and full of life.
+They are for the most part, up beat, happy and full of life.
 Ever find that you ask yourself, “Why?”
-Why is it that this person is experiencing good health on, what seems to be, an all time basis and you are not?
+Why is this person experiencing good health on an all time basis and I am not?

-We have all heard for decades the importance of cleansing the body, transporting the waste products and giving the body proper nutrition.
+We have all heard for decades the importance of cleansing the body, and giving the body proper nutrition.
 We could list dozens of procedures to achieve good health under each of these areas.
 So, if we know all this, why are we not achieving and maintaining good health?
 I feel the answer lies in the following explanation.

-One of my earliest mentors in business and a super successful individual by the name of Jim Rohn gave me this simple formula years ago, shedding light on the difference between success and failure and I wish to pass it on to you.
+One of my earliest mentors on life’s most successful philosophies, Mr. Jim Rohn gave me this simple formula years ago, shedding light on the difference between success and failure and I wish to pass it on to you.

 Success is “a few simple disciplines practiced every day.”